 Download below six professionally designed Sample Report Card Templates with awesome designs and layouts in Microsoft Word.
 All of these are completely editable and printable on a US-Letter size paper.

 You May Also Like

 A good report while providing grades of student performance in the form of letters A, B, C, D, E, F, also provides a separate section for the child’s skills.
-It states the abilities of the students when it comes to their motor, social, and behavior skills.
-Another section is dedicated to the teacher’s comments, that in a conversational manner put what the teacher has concluded about the student in a particular study period.
+It states the abilities of the students when it comes to their motor, social, and behavioral skills.
+Another section is dedicated to the teacher’s comments, which in a conversational manner put what the teacher has concluded about the student in a particular study period.

 The old-school way of “grading” students into categories is being questioned by many child psychologists and academic experts, lately.
 Specialists are aiming to question if this is helpful or deteriorative for the students.
 The pros and cons of these will be explored below: